omerh23/Client-Server-Chat-System/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- This project was inspired by [insert inspiration here].
-- Special thanks to [insert names] for their contributions and feedback.

 ## Contact

 For any inquiries or feedback, please contact omerhalfon1234@gmail.com

----

-Feel free to customize the README according to your project's specific details, such as additional features, dependencies, usage instructions, and acknowledgments.